EnautMendi/Muskit/README.md

 # Extension
 Muskit can be extended in two ways:
-- A light-weight extension mechanism, where one can specify new gates in the configuration file (QuantumGates.py).
-This file is read by Muskit to generate mutants.
-Any newly added gate in the file will be used by Muskit to generate mutants.
+- Light-weight extension mechanism: directly specifying new gates in the configuration file (QuantumGates.py), which is read by Muskit to generate mutants;
-- Second, one can checkout the code from GitHub and provide extensions to Muskit.
+- One can also checkout the code of Muskit from GitHub and extend it.

 # How to use Muskit?
 ## Assumptions: